rmoscoe/odyssey/README.md

         Denoument: "Epilogue or rewards the players can expect if successful" }}

     Each scene has a challenge and an array of encounters.
 Each array of encounters includes a different random number of encounters, between 1 and {encounters} (inclusive).
 Also, {null_plot_twists}% of plot twists are null and {null_clues}% of clues are null.
 For example, one scene may have 3 encounters, a plot twist, and a null clue.
-Another scene may have 1 encounter, a null plot twist, and a clue."""
+Another scene may have 1 encounter, a null plot twist, and a clue.

+    Each clue should be related to the scene's setting or an encounter.
+EXAMPLE 1: challenge: track down a bad guy. setting: the bad guys' office with a computer. clue: The computer shows the bad guy's calendar, which has an appointment tomorrow at 9:00 a.m. in a nearby park.
+EXAMPLE 2: challenge: deactivate the security cameras in the starbase. setting: the security chief's office. encounters: [enemy: the security chief]. clue: If subdued and interrogated, the security chief can provide the access code to deactivate the security cameras.
+EXAMPLE 3: encounters: [enemies: 2 bugbears, trap: swinging log trap]. clue: the bugbears know how to disarm the swinging log trap."""

     if context is not None:
         prompt += "\n" + context